CFOs – What Language Do You Teach In?

 • implementing the architecture

-And when implementation is complete, sometimes before, we face the same challenges with new technology and start process all over.
+When implementation is complete, sometimes before, we face the same challenges with new technology and it’s time to start the process all over.

 This brings us back to the emerging business language of technology.
 A broad understanding of technology available or on the horizon that could benefit (enhance profitability) or harm (increase competitive pressure) your business is critical to your success as the champion of delivering decision making information to your organization.
 Learn the language, leverage new technologies and reap the benefits.